iqbaladinur/open-flowtrack-client/README.md

 ---

-Wallport is a clean and modern personal finance application designed to help you track your income and expenses with ease.
+FlowTrack is a clean and modern personal finance application designed to help you track your income and expenses with ease.
 It provides a beautiful and intuitive interface to manage your wallets, budgets, and categories, giving you a clear overview of your financial health through insightful reports.

 ## ✨ Key Features